|Club||Mr. John Roy||New Wave of Raleigh||Raleigh||NC|

 There are two reasons, really.
 One is because I don't want to have only classes be my whole college life.
 I think that might be pretty boring.
 I know I'm going to need something else to take up some of my time and to be an outlet for my mind.
 Also, I hope to get swimming scholarship offers to help with paying for school, too.
 I think I should be able to get some academic scholarships, but all the financial help possible is definitely welcome, especially if I end up going out of state.

 I have helped a couple of swimmers on our high school team that needed help when they weren't as strong at swimming as they wanted to be (I could tell they were embarrassed on the first day of high school practice so I tried to let them know there were a lot of people of different abilities and that's why it's a team sport, so we can help each other get better).
 I am also responsible for leading activities at church in youth group, once in a while, as well as leading some meetings and activities in Boy Scouts (as part of the Eagle Scout requirement).
-In a few months, I'll be leading my Eagle Scout project.
+My Eagle Scout project involved erecting two flagpoles and landscaping an exhibit area for a local rescue team.

 I try to eat well (most of the time) and supplement my food with protein drinks and get a lot of sleep, but one thing I started doing more in the past year is telling swimmers that beat me congratulations at the end of a race.
 I hate losing more than anything, but it makes me feel better when I tell the winner "good race, good job" instead of focusing on my losing.
 Each time I lose it pushes me to improve and get better, making me faster in the long run.
 I noticed I swim a lot faster when I'm surrounded by swimmers in all the lanes -- we push each other to go faster.